AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

     * **[!UICONTROL Unreachable]**: Error type which occurs in the message distribution string: incident on the SMTP relay, domain temporarily unreachable, etc

-    * **[!UICONTROL Not connected]**: Error type to indicate that the recipients’ mobile phone is switched off or disconnected from the network at the time of sending.
+    * **[!UICONTROL Not connected]**: Error type to indicate that the recipients' mobile phone is switched off or disconnected from the network at the time of sending.

     +++